ietf-wg-acme/acme/draft-ietf-acme-acme.md

 support an extension field.

 The server SHOULD validate that the contact URIs in the "contact" field are valid and supported by the server.
-If the client provides the server with a contact URI using an unsupported protocol it MUST return an error of type "unsupportedContact", with a description describing the error and what types of contact URIs the server considers acceptable.
-The server MUST support the mailto scheme for contact URIs.
-If the client provides the server with an invalid contact URI, then the server MUST return an error of type "invalidContact".
+If the server validates contact URIs it MUST support the mailto scheme.
+If the server rejects a contact URI for using an unsupported scheme it MUST return an error of type "unsupportedContact", with a description describing the error and what types of contact URIs the server considers acceptable.
+If the server rejects a contact URI for using a supported scheme but an invalid value then the server MUST return an error of type "invalidContact".

 The server creates an account and stores the public key used to verify the JWS (i.e., the "jwk" element of the JWS header) to authenticate future requests